garrandall/popular-music-data/tracks/i-like-it-debarge.md

 You put that fire inside of me
 And make it more than just a dream

-Ooh... and I like it
+Oh... and I like it
 You send chills up my spine every time
 I take a look at you
-Ooh... and I like it
+Oh... and I like it
-Ooh... and I like it
+Oh... and I like it

 Girl,
 Let me run this by you just one more time